idianal/personal-site/posts/2017/insert-row-and-return-an-auto-generated-id-in-oracle.md

 ---
 layout: post.njk
-title: Insert Row and Return an Auto-Generated Id in Oracle
+title: "Insert Row and Return an Auto-Generated Id in Oracle"
 date: 2017-08-01
+description: "Learn how to insert a row in Oracle with an auto-generated Id and immediately retrieve that Id using the `RETURNING ...
+INTO` clause.
+No need for separate lookup queries."
 ---

 ### Problem